msong1342/Building-an-AI/README.md

 4. **Reinforcement Learning**:
 Implement Stable-Baselines3 for dynamic trading strategies.
 Define multi-objective reward functions to balance risk and return.

 ## **License**

+This project is licensed under the MIT License.
+See the ```LICENSE``` file for more information.

+This format should work perfectly for your project.
+Let me know if anything needs refinement!

+## **License**